awesomebytes/parametric_modeling/README.md

 ===================

-Developed using Python 2.7
-Eclipse + PyDev
-MATLAB R2013a 64 bits
+Developed using Python 2.7, Eclipse + PyDev, MATLAB R2013a 64 bits

 * Using numpy 1.6.1 (from ubuntu debs, using Ubuntu 12.04 64 bit)
 ```